phillarmonic/SyncopateDB/SECURITY.md

 ## Reporting a Vulnerability

-Please send an email to phillarmonicsoftware@outlook.com
+Please open a security advisory or send an email to phillarmonicsoftware@outlook.com